-175 Peggy Brett (n 168) 174.
+176 Brett (n 170) 174.

-176 ComRC, 'Concluding Observations on the combined fourth and fifth periodic reports of Chile' (30 October 2015) UN Doc CRC/C/CHL/CO/4-5 referred by Peggy Brett (n 168) 174.
+177 ComRC, 'Concluding Observations on the combined fourth and fifth periodic reports of Chile' (30 October 2015) UN Doc CRC/C/CHL/CO/4-5 referenced by Peggy Brett (n 170) 174.

-178 ibid para 33 (emphasis added).
+ibid para 33 (emphasis added).

-3. INTERNATIONAL LEGAL FRAMEWORK
+INTERNATIONAL LEGAL FRAMEWORK

-This chapter overviews the two international conventions directly relating to stateless persons, discusses their limitations in addressing the so-called 'new causes of statelessness', and assesses other relevant IHRL instruments that may fill the gaps of these conventions.
-The CRC will serve in particular as basis for the assessment of the established international standards, since all provisions and instruments related to children should be read in light of the principles enshrined in the CRC.
+This chapter provides an overview of the two international conventions directly relating to stateless persons, discusses their limitations in addressing the so-called 'new causes of statelessness', and assesses other relevant IHRL instruments that may fill the gaps of these conventions.
+The CRC will serve, in particular, as a basis for the assessment of the established international standards since all provisions and instruments related to children should be read in light of the principles enshrined in the CRC.

 As already mentioned, debates on the relationship between nationality and state sovereignty have characterised international relations since the League of Nations.
-While the 1930 Hague Convention and the subsequent protocol regarding Certain Cases Statelessness180 advanced some limitations regarding states action that could result in statelessness, it did not provide sufficient safeguards for addressing the already existing causes of statelessness, due to its intentional 'minimal interference in state's sovereignty in the area of nationality'.181 Since its birth the United Nations (UN) tried to shed light on the issue of statelessness and the concept figures in the most prominent human rights document to date: the UDHR recognizes that 'everyone has the right to a nationality' and that 'no one shall be arbitrarily deprived of his nationality182.
-In fact, the UN carried out a Study of Statelessness183 in which it concluded that 'statelessness is a phenomenon as old as the concept of nationality'184 and recognized that even if isolated cases of the past did not disrupted international peace, in the post World War era 'statelessness assumed unprecedented proportions'185, hence only an integration of the stateless persons in the framework of international law could improve the situation.186 The UN's Study of Statelessness is thus identified as the 'first real step towards the creation of an international regime for protecting the unprotected'.187
+While the 1930 Hague Convention and the subsequent protocol regarding Certain Cases of Statelessness181 advanced some limitations regarding states actions that could result in statelessness, it did not provide sufficient safeguards for addressing the already existing causes of statelessness, due to its intentional 'minimal interference in state's sovereignty in the area of nationality'.
+182 Since its founding, the United Nations (UN) has tried to shed light on the issue of statelessness and the concept figures in its most prominent human rights document to date: the UDHR recognises that 'everyone has the right to a nationality' and that 'no one shall be arbitrarily deprived of his nationality'.
+183 In fact, the UN carried out a Study of Statelessness 184 in which it concluded that 'statelessness is a phenomenon as old as the concept of nationality'185 and recognised that even if isolated cases of

-180 Protocol Relating to Certain Cases of Statelessness (adopted 12 April 1930, entered into force 1 July 1937) 179 LNTS 115.
+Protocol Relating to Certain Cases of Statelessness (adopted 12 April 1930, entered into force 1 July 1937) 179 LNTS 115.

-181 Waas, 'The UN Stateless Conventions' (n 95) 69-70.
+182 Waas, 'The UN Stateless Conventions' (n 96) 69-70.

-182182 UDHR (n 1).
+183 UDHR (n 1).

-183 UN, "A Study of Statelessness", UN Doc.
-E/1112 (August 1949) as cited in Waas, 'The UN Stateless Conventions' (n 95) 64-65.
+184 UN, "A Study of Statelessness", UN Doc.
+E/1112 (August 1949) as cited in Waas, 'The UN Stateless Conventions' (n 96) 64-65.
+185 ibid 4.